 Instead, a few staff members wrote R code that they could re-run every day to produce updated reports.
 These reports did not involve any complicated statistics; they were literally counts of COVID cases.
 Their value came from everything else R can do: data analysis and visualization, report creation, and workflow automation.

+In this book, I show you how to do many of the same tasks in R. You’ll learn how to:

+Make professional-quality data visualizations, maps, and tables.

+Replace a clunky multi-tool workflow for creating reports with R Markdown.

+Use R Markdown and parameterized reporting to generate multiple reports at once.

+Generate slideshow presentations and websites using R Markdown.

+Automate the process of importing online data from Google Sheets and the US Census Bureau.

+Create your own functions to automate tasks you do repeatedly.

+Bundle your functions into a package that you can share with others.

+If R can help the New Zealand Ministry of Health keep COVID at bay, think of what it can do for you.

 Isn’t R Just a Tool for Statistical Analysis?

 Many people think of R as simply a tool for hardcore statistical analysis.
 Coming from a non-quantitative background, I used to feel ashamed about the way I use R. But, over a quarter of a century since its creation, R can do much more than manipulate numerical values.

 No matter what else you do in R, you have to illuminate your findings and communicate your results.
 And, the more you use R, the more you’ll find yourself wanting to automate things you used to do manually.
 I realize now that the things that I use R for are the things that everyone uses R for.
-R was created for statistics.
-But today people are just as likely to use R without statistics.
+That’s because R is good at these things.
+The ggplot2 package is the tool of choice for many of the world’s top information designers.
+R’s ability to automate reporting through the use of R Markdown has seen it taken up by users around the world who want to make their work more efficient.
+When I started using R, I thought it would simply replace tools I was previously using.
+What I found was that it allowed me to do things I was already doing better, and allowed me to do things I didn’t know were possible.

 I’m excited to be your guide on this journey through the ways you can use R without statistics.
 If I, a qualitatively-trained anthropologist whose most complex statistical use for R is calculating averages, can find value in R, so can you.